GrabbenD/ostree-utility/README.md

 ### Overview

 This is a helper script which aids in curating your own setup by demonstrating how to:
-1. Build an immutable OSTree image using rootfs from a Podman Containerfile.
+1. Build an immutable OSTree image by using rootfs from a Podman Containerfile.
 2. Partition and prepare UEFI/GPT disks for a minimal OSTree host system.
 3. Generate OSTree repository in a empty filesystem.
 4. Integrate OSTree with GRUB2 bootloader.